Bob5k/Awesome-Vibecoding-Guide/docs/introduction/README.md

 # Introduction ✨

 Vibecoding is an approach to software creation where you collaborate with AI as a coding partner.
-This guide is based on real commercial experience—projects delivered for clients using heavily AI‑[...]
+This guide is based on real commercial experience—projects delivered for clients using heavily AI‑assisted workflows.

+## Core Philosophy 🎯

+Before diving into specific tools and techniques, it's important to understand my approach to tool selection and workflow design.
+My philosophy focuses on finding the right balance between cost, reliability, integration, and performance.

+- [**Read the full philosophy**](./philosophy.md) - My framework for selecting tools and building sustainable development workflows

+The key takeaway: Often, the combination of multiple specialized, cost-effective tools outperforms a single expensive "all-in-one" solution.

 ## Who am I?